VAR....is killing football.

 Spain’s Thiago Alcantara complained that he hated VAR because it had taken away fooling the ref and getting away with it.
 This showmanship is as much a part of the game as every play, and an art in and of itself.

-The beauty of football, like any sport with so few opportunities to score, is that rare moment and the spectrum of emotion that goes along with it, sometimes in the span of just a few seconds, often ranging from anguish to jubilation.
+like any sport with so few opportunities to score, is that rare moment and the spectrum of emotion that goes along with it, sometimes in the span of just a few seconds, often ranging from anguish to jubilation.
 One thing is certain, football is an event full of unpredictability and volatility.

 That's why we love football, for the enchanting dance it is.
 The drama.
 The flair.
 The elegance.
 The trickery.
 When his club of hearts scores a goal, the stadium experiences a very palpable emotion.
 We scream, we jump, we hug our neighbor.
 However, fans fear that VAR is killing the passion and distorting the very essence of football, replacing it with rolling eyes and cynicism.
 We start holding back out of fear, just waiting for the letdown.
 Is this how the game was meant to feel?